 Turn Off Background App Refresh

 Even when some apps aren’t in use, they’re gradually sucking processing power by auto-refreshing.
 All things being equal, it’s a useful feature because it keeps your dormant apps prepped and ready to roll by auto-downloading new data.
 In reality, however, it’s more trouble than it’s worth.
 You’ll be able to pull up the score of the Lakers game on the NBA app just as quickly as you were able to before.
 Go to Settings → General → Background App Refresh and toggle it off.
+(This will also help increase your battery life, a topic we’ve covered with more tips included.)

 Turn On Reduced Motion And Increase Contrast